 - October: Oregon, Washington

 While we think of these disasters as primarily localized events, impacting a few thousand square miles, the photo above shows how our oceans can transfer the released energy from an earthquake, meteor strike, volcanic eruption, or undersea landslide across distances of thousands of miles in the form of a tsunami (or more likely, a series of tsunami waves).

-The west coast of North America, since they are vulnerable to tsunamis generated by seismic events in Japan, Alaska, the South Pacific, and even the long expected `big one' off the Pacific Northwest's coast (see Just A Matter Of Time), is viewed as the most `at risk' region of the United States and Canada.
+The west coast of North America, since it is vulnerable to tsunamis generated by seismic events in Japan, Alaska, the South Pacific - and even the long expected `big one' off the Pacific Northwest's coast (see Just A Matter Of Time) - is viewed as the most `at risk' region of the United States and Canada.

-But last year, in The Caribbean’s Hidden Tsunami Potential (Revisited), we looked at that region’s history – and potential – for generating tsunamis that could affect the Gulf Coast and Atlantic coastlines of the United States, along with Mexico, Central America, and South America.
+But two years ago, in The Caribbean’s Hidden Tsunami Potential (Revisited), we looked at that region’s history – and potential – for generating tsunamis that could affect the Gulf Coast and Atlantic coastlines of the United States, along with Mexico, Central America, and South America.

-While you may think it unlikely that a tsunami will affect you or your region - this is just one of many potential hazards that may threaten you and your community - and they all require similar preparedness steps.
+While you may think it unlikely that a tsunami will affect you or your region - they are just one of many potential hazards that may threaten you and your community - and they all require similar preparedness steps.